usgs/shakelib/README.rst

 Introduction
 ------------

-ShakeMap is a system for rapidly characterizing the extent and distribution of strong ground shaking following significant earthquakes.
-The current stable production version of ShakeMap (V3.5) is largely written in Perl, but also makes use of GMT (Generic Mapping Tools), MySQL, and many other programs.

 This repository is one of the places (https://github.com/usgs/shakemap being the other) where we are refactoring the code base into